 By Ester Pinheiro

-People’s Palace Projects (PPP) has been involved in several projects against gender violence.
+People’s Palace Projects (PPP) has been involved in several projects against gender violence, led by Professor Cathy McIlwaine (Department of Geography, King’s College London).
 In February 2022, together with Migrants in Action (MinA), PPP launched a creative answer against gender violence experienced by Brazilian migrant women in London; a video installation called “We Still Fight in the Dark”.

 This project is based on the research Transnational Perspectives on Urban Violence Against Women and Girls (VAWG).
 It is an interdisciplinary project from 2016 to 2018 that examined the localised and transnational dynamics of gender violence experienced by women and girls in Maré, the largest favela complex in Rio de Janeiro (Brazil), and among Brazilian migrant women in London.
 Project manager, Renata Peppl, comments on the importance of this initiative: “Women lead the storytelling in this research.
 There is an exchange of power that enables women to take ownership of the narratives about resistance, using their own experiences.”
 “We Still Fight in the Dark: Violence Against Women and Girls among Brazilians in London” (2022) was created collaboratively in eight drama workshops with Brazilian migrants in London.
 You can watch our performance teaser below:

 Women in Maré community

 Women carry inspiring narratives.
 What if an online exhibition brought together their life stories, unpublished by traditional media but representative of their communities?
 “Women from Maré: Arts, Dignity and Resistance”, brings to light stories from ten women from the Maré community in Rio de Janeiro, Brazil.
 This is an initiative of Redes da Maré, King’s College London, People’s Palace Projects and Queen Mary University of London in partnership with the Museu da Pessoa.